 What to pack for a trip to Jordan

-Jordan is a destination deserves to be hiked, and in any case I am a firm believer that when traveling it is important to be comfortable rather than fashionable.
-The good news is that comfortable clothes can also look really good.
-Having said so, I advise those to visit Jordan to dress conservatively and to make sure to wear layers, as it does get hot in the sun, but as soon as the wind starts blowing or the sun goes down, temperatures drop.
+You need to dress conservatively in Jordan, and to make sure to wear layers as it does get hot in the sun, but as soon as the wind starts blowing or the sun goes down, temperatures drop.

 I found my Kuhl hiking pants and cotton t-shirts were perfect for the kind of activities I was doing.
 I carried a light sweater and wore a wind-proof jacket at night.
 I mostly wore hiking boots, as I walked a lot and the terrain was often uneven.

 For more information on what is in my backpack and inspiration on what to carry to visit Jordan, read my post “My ultimate packing list.”